-Leading a Crosslinks gap year team is a brilliant opportunity to invest in young adults, helping them grow in their love and knowledge of Jesus and preparing them for life and ministry at university and in the workplace.
+Leading a Crosslinks gap year team is a brilliant opportunity to invest in young adults.
+You'll help them grow in their love and knowledge of Jesus and prepare them for life and ministry at university and the workplace.

-The training opportunity that leading a Crosslinks team provides is one which is hard to find elsewhere: as well as gaining a taste of cross-cultural mission, team leaders gain experience in Bible teaching and pastoral care which are invaluable to those considering full time ministry.
-This is because the primary aim of leading a gap year team is for the discipleship of team members.
+The training opportunity that leading a Crosslinks team provides is one which is hard to find elsewhere: as well as gaining a taste of cross-cultural mission, team leaders gain experience in bible teaching and pastoral care.
+The primary reason our gap year teams have leaders is so that team members can be discipled.

-Roles of male and female team leaders may differ – though both will be willing and able to do the following.
+Roles of male and female team leaders may differ – though both must be willing and able to do the following.

-- Teaching: Bible studies, seminars, Bible overview, teaching team members how to prepare and lead studies;
+- Teaching: Leading bible studies and seminars and teaching team members to prepare and lead studies themselves.

-- Overseeing: team safety, team programme, team holidays, team finances.
+- Overseeing: Looking after safety, the team programme, holidays and finances.

 In terms of support and accountability, team leaders will:

-- speak fortnightly with the Crosslinks Short-term Mission Teams Co-ordinator to discuss any issues
+- Speak fortnightly with the Crosslinks short-term co-ordinator to discuss any issues.

 Why should I lead a Crosslinks gap year team?